djavko/djavko.github.io/docs/research.md

 ### Biological applications

 Through a "cell painting" assay, we found a few compounds that appear "active."
-Cell painting is a complex experiment, and usually requires numerous validation follow-up experiments to be sure that the compound is interesting to follow-up with.
+Cell painting is a complex experiment, and usually requires numerous validation follow-up experiments to be sure that the active compound is interesting to follow-up with.

 We also collaborate with other labs for more specific experiments related to biology.